lammps/lammps/doc/src/bond_bpm_rotational.rst

 of a pairwise interaction, since energy is not conserved in these dissipative potentials.
 It also returns only the normal component of the pairwise interaction force.

+The accumulated data is not written to restart files and should be output before a restart file is written to avoid missing data.

+The internal fix calculates a local vector or local array depending on the number of input values.
+The length of the vector or number of rows in the array is the number of recorded, lost interactions.
+If a single input is specified, a local vector is produced.
+If two or more inputs are specified, a local array is produced where the number of columns = the number of inputs.
+The vector or array can be accessed by any command that uses local values from a compute as input.
+See the :doc:`Howto output <Howto_output>` page for an overview of LAMMPS output options.

+The vector or array will be floating point values that correspond to the specified attribute.

 Restrictions
 """"""""""""